DawsonMyers/geo-cli/Readme.md

     db
       Database commands.
         Options:
+            create [option] <name>
+                Creates a versioned db container and volume.
+                  Options:
+                    -y
+                      Accept all prompts.
             start [option] [name]
                 Starts (creating if necessary) a versioned db container and volume.
 If no name is provided, the most recent db container name is started.
+                  Options:
+                    -y
+                      Accept all prompts.
             rm, remove <version>
                 Removes the container and volume associated with the provided version (e.g. 2004).
                   Options:
                     -a, --all
                       Remove all db containers and volumes.